hameedahl/roadSimulation/README.txt

 ##
-## Assignment: Java5 Fall 2023
+## Assignment: Java6 Fall 2023
 ## Name: Hameedah Lawal
 ## Email: hlawal01@tufts.edu
 ##

 ## PURPOSE
-        > Creates a window with a canvas containing the background, the player (the bike), other types of vehicles needed for the simulation, and a control panel at the bottom which can be used to control components in the scene.
+        > Mini highway simulation game; control/manage the highway and avoid accidents

 ## USAGE
-        > Compile with `javac Background.java Controls.java Model.java
+        > Compile with `javac Background.java CollisionDetection.java
+                        ScrollList.java Spinner.java Bike.java Controls.java
+                        Model.java SimButton.java StatePanel.java Canvas.java
-                        SimControls.java Bike.java DropDown.java
+                        DropDown.java PlayerButton.java SimControls.java
+                        Vehicle.java Car.java Main.java PlayerControls.java
-                        PlayerButton.java Slider.java Canvas.java Main.java
+                        Slider.java
-                        PlayerControls.java Spinner.java Car.java MenuBar.java
-                        SimButton.java Vehicle.java`
         > Run with `java Main`

 ## RULES OF SIMULATION
+        > add as many cars as you can while still keeping the collision count low (tip: use different lanes and speeds)
+        > add new vehicles to the simulation——on the bottom left corner of the
+          screen: pick a car, lane, and initial speed, then hit "add vehicle" (+500 points)
+        > when a vehicle collides with another (-50 points), both cars take "damage" and slow down until it eventually comes to a stop, and is removed (-10 points) from the simulation
+        > update vehicles in the simulation——click on a vehicle until you see a red box around it (pause the simulation if needed); on the bottom right corner of the screen change the speed, lane, or remove it (-10 points).
-        > users can drive and change the speed and bike color
+        > users can drive and change the speed and bike color (planning on either removing the bike or adding more functionality to it by next assignment because it doesn't do much at the moment)
-        > add new vehicles to the simulation by picking a car, lane, and initial speed, then hit "add vehicle"

 ## OBJECTS, INHERITANCES, AND HIERARCHY
         > Main (JFrame)
                 > Model